-Further, Figure 7 displays the assessments of individual synchronization that are computed while using the labeled-related distance in Equation (3) within the sensorimotor rhythms, for which the electrical brain activity prompted by motor tasks is frequently associated.
+Further, Figure 7 displays the assessments of individual synchronization that are computed while g the labeled-related distance in Equation (3) within the sensorimotor rhythms, for which the using the labeled-related distance in Equation (3) within the sensorimotor rhythms, for which the electrical brain activity prompted by motor tasks is frequently associated.
 The computed values of initial training synchronization ξ_2 hardly follow the accuracy sequence of individuals, as observed in the previous indicator.